 One: As with most high-flying IPOs, they focused on building an audience first.
 Instead of looking at the essential point, like most startups do, they looking at building a massively engaged audience.
 Most of Snapchat’s value is not in the audience today but in the potential monetization of a huge audience tomorrow.
 Audience.

-Two: They have, and still have a clear articulated vision.
-Their core vision: private one-to-one, disappearing messaging, it still essential to the huge engagement numbers that they are getting.
+Two: They have, and still have, a clearly articulated vision.
+Their core vision: private one-to-one, disappearing messaging is still essential to the huge engagement numbers that they are getting.
 Vision.

-Four: They provided a service which enabled some type of less than ethically straight up activity, which gave them a little edge and naughtiness – one of the first uses of the service was for kids to send each other test answers in class, and a second was sexting.
+Four: They provided a service that enabled some type of less than ethically straight-up activity, which gave them a little edge and naughtiness – one of the first uses of the service was for kids to send each other test answers in class, and a second was sexting.
 Possible illicit use grew buzz around the product and helped it go viral.
 Edginess.